-I really wish we had taken the time to connect with others, and learn as much as we could form their experiences.
-Since I started blogging about our experiences, I’ve learned that this is a common thread among off grid homesteaders.
+I really wish we had taken the time to connect with others and learn as much as we could from their experiences.
+Since I started blogging about our experiences, I’ve learned that this is a common thread among off-grid homesteaders.

 The book includes everything from how much it cost to build their homestead, what system they use, how they designed a rainwater catchment system and creating an outdoor summer kitchen.
 She also includes practical advice for how to bathe, toilet, and do laundry without running water which is essential as you’re getting established.

 This is the book I wish we had before we even considered moving off-grid.